 Warning (skip if you're sure you want Ubuntu)

-Ubuntu is not ready for the new Mac mini (model MacMini3,1 with 5 USB ports).
-This is based on the latest versions of Ubuntu 9.10 (software updates installed as of December 22, 2009), and Ubuntu 10.04 Alpha 1.
+Ubuntu will not work seamlessly on the new Mac mini (model MacMini3,1 with 5 USB ports).
+This is based on the release version of Ubuntu 10.04.

 Method